 There’s no RPL available for this course as there are no units of competency awarded.

 Students receive login details to KapLearn upon enrolment.
 When students log on to KapLearn they can access their subject notes, assessments, additional learning materials such as case studies, practice activities and their online tutor.

 Students access and submit their assessments through KapLearn.

-Kaplan’s exams are open book exams, where emphasis is placed on the application of knowledge.
+Kaplan Professional exams are open book, short-answer exams where emphasis is placed on the application of knowledge.

-Kaplan office exam times and venues can be downloaded here.
+Click here for Kaplan Professional office exam times and venues.

 Individual subjects are $585 (GST exempt) each.For additional study-related fees refer to our fees document.

 Individuals who enrol in a Kaplan Professional course are bound by our published policies, including the policy that sets out our rules for assessment.
 Individuals can review these policies here.
 The policies also assist individuals when their study program does not go as planned and they need extra support.